krzysztofzuraw/kzuraw.com/src/content/writing/2016-07-16-contracts.md

 this book there is a chapter 21: Design by Contract that stays:

 > It is a simple yet powerful technique that focuses on documenting (and
-> agreeing to) the rights and responibilites of software mdoules to
+> agreeing to) the rights and responsibilities of software modules to
 > ensure program correctness.

 How to achieve this?
 There are 3 basic expectations of any given function/class:

-1.  **Preconditions**: What are function requirements in order to be called
+1.  **Pre conditions**: What are function requirements in order to be called
-2.  **Postconditions**: What is class guaranteed to do
+2.  **Post conditions**: What is class guaranteed to do
 3.  **Class invariants**: Conditions that are true after execution of function/class